melonmouse/BOXin-aBOXin-aBOXin-aBOXin-aBOXin-aBOXin-aBOXin/README.md

-Thanks for playing Schrödinger's Parabox!
+# Thanks for playing Schrödinger's Parabox!

+But the game is not over...

-Please add your own level.
+### Please add your own level:

 The rules are:
 1) you get an item from the previous game, us it!